2018 NanoCon Speakers

 Matthew McLaughlin is the Founder of McLaughlin, PC.
 Matthew specializes in representing craft breweries and distilleries.
 On Friday, November 2 he will walk you through the 10 most common legal pitfalls other commercial breweries have faced so hopefully you don’t have to as well in “Top 10 Legal Mistakes Made by Craft Breweries”.
 On Saturday, November 3, Matthew will lead “Start-Up Brewery Law 101” seminar so you can have a better overview on the legal side of your business well before you ever pour your first pint.

 Alex Standiford is the entrepreneur behind the business Fill Your Taproom.
 Alex turned his love for good brews and web development into a time saving, business supporting endeavor that is tailored specifically to the needs of breweries.
 His motivation for building these online solutions comes from his personal belief that in everything you do, your time should be invested, not spent.
 Breweries are passion projects at their heart, so Alex wants to help owners and operators of breweries to “spend less on to do’s and more on the brews”.
 Through Fill Your Taproom, Alex has been able to provide inspiration and guidance for brewery’s who need to better and more effectively manage their online presence.
 Through helpful blog articles on social media management, to developing WordPress enabled applications, and even in providing ongoing site management, email campaigns, brand coaching, and support, Alex hopes to provide the breweries with a streamlined and effective solution to finding long-term success and bringing even more delicious brews to the table.
 On Friday, November 2 you’ll learn how to best use email effectively to build your brewery’s business from Alex, who helps craft breweries with their digital strategies.
-On Saturday, November 3, Alex will lead “Make Your Brewery’s Website Work Harder” to show you how to get the most of your digital efforts in your website strategies for your craft brewery.
+On Saturday, November 3, Alex will speak on “Maximizing Customer Clubs to Boost Sales & Loyalty” and will also lead “Make Your Brewery’s Website Work Harder” to show you how to get the most of your digital efforts in your website strategies for your craft brewery.

 Tabitha Tice, Communications and Marketing Specialist for Alchemy & Science Brewing will lead “Social Media Strategies to Build your Nano” on Friday, November 2 to illustrate how to use social media correctly as a business.
 Find out the key strategies for a successful Nano social media program from Tabitha, who spends her workdays managing social media for several different breweries.